You bravely served your nation and now you’re considering buying a home with a VA loan. Go for it, you’ve earned it!

 For starters, VA loans can only be used on your primary residence.
 This doesn’t mean you can’t move out when you PCS, it simply means you have to buy it with the intent to live in it.
 Sorry, can’t buy that dream vacation home with a VA loan.

 There are also funding fees associated with VA loans.
 These rates vary based on your circumstances, however.
-For example, your first-time use of a VA loan with less than 5% down payment is going to cost you 2.3% of the home price.
+For example, your first-time use of a VA loan with less than a 5% down payment is going to cost you 2.3% of the home price.
 Whereas, the second time you use it you can expect to pay 3.6% in fees if putting zero down.

 Don’t lose sleep over the funding fees, though.
 You’re able to roll them directly into your mortgage so you’re still not pulling cash out of your account.
 You can skip VA funding fees altogether if you’re a disabled veteran receiving compensation from the VA or meet a myriad of other criteria.